-No lining materials are present in the containment device in use as of March 1993.
+No lining materials are present in the containment device as previously described.
 Future containment devices are similarly not expected to include a lining material.

 Lining material below device Part X.A.
 [Adopts by reference 40 CFR 270.23(a)(1) and (2)] of the GHWMRs)